alisaifee/flask-limiter/doc/source/index.rst

 Each :class:`Limiter` instance is initialized with a `key_func` which returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.

-Earlier versions of Flask-Limiter defaulted the rate limiting domain to the requesting users' ip-address retreived via the :func:`flask_limiter.util.get_ipaddr` function.

-This behavior is being deprecated as it can be susceptible to ip spoofing with certain environment setups (more details at `github issue #41`_ & `flask apps and ip spoofing`_).
+.. danger:: Earlier versions of Flask-Limiter defaulted the rate limiting domain to the requesting users' ip-address retreived via the :func:`flask_limiter.util.get_ipaddr` function.
+This behavior is being deprecated (since version `0.9.2`) as it can be susceptible to ip spoofing with certain environment setups (more details at `github issue #41`_ & `flask apps and ip spoofing`_).

 It is now recommended to explicitly provide a keying function as part of the :class:`Limiter` initialization (:ref:`keyfunc-customization`).
 Two utility methods are still provided: